Teaching at Jigsaw

 Further information on all teaching vacancies (including Trainee SEN Teacher) can be found on the Current Vacancies page with full Job Descriptions and Application Form available.

-Alternatively, if you’d like to have an initial, informal conversation about a teaching role, or any of the other roles available, one of our Recruitment Advisors would be very pleased to hear from you.
-Please contact them on [email protected] or call 01483 277366.
+Alternatively, if you’d like to have an initial, informal conversation about a teaching role, or any of the other roles available, we would be very pleased to hear from you.
+Please contact us on [email protected] or call 01483 277366.